 This is a secondary chilled water pump in a large pump room designated for pumps and piping in a data center.
 After a few minor tweaks and corrections these pumps all operated flawlessly.
 There was very little issues with the secondary pump start-ups unlike the primary pumps where cavitation was encountered on the primary chilled water pumps and the condenser water pumps for the chiller.
-The diagnosis for the cavitation of the primary pumps and the condenser water pumps was that the loops were not properly purged of air and this caused those pumps to cavitate.
+The diagnosis for the cavitation of the primary pumps and the condenser water pumps was that the loops were not properly purged and this caused those pumps to cavitate.
 The secondary pumps, pictured here, did not have that problem giving kudos to the team that purged the loops on this side of the chilled water system. (more…)

-Purchasing a boiler can be daunting for most people as many people do not understand boilers and do not know what certain components are with boiler systems.
+Boiler Systems and Installation – Purchasing a boiler can be daunting for most people as many people do not understand boilers and do not know what certain components are with boiler systems.
 Typically they trust the installing contractor to outfit and install the boiler with all the proper boiler components including making recommendations for optional boiler components.
-There are resources we can use to try to understand boilers and boiler components but overall this research or study will not make one an expert in boilers and boiler installation.
-We simply have to trust the boiler installer and the skills of the boiler contractor.
+There are resources we can use to try to understand boiler components but overall this research or study will not make one an expert in boiler installation.
+We simply have to trust the boiler installer and the skills of the contractor.